 Patrons with overdue Course Reserve materials will be charged $10.00 per item, per day.
 As is the current practice, any patron with a $10.00 fine will have borrowing privileges revoked.

-All students, staff, faculty and guest patrons of GCTS libraries must read and consent to the revised fine policy before checking out any library items.
+All students, staff, faculty and guest patrons of GCTS libraries must read and consent to the Overdue Book Policy before checking out any library items.

-Please fill out the "Acknowledgment of the New Fine Policy" below.
+Please fill out the "Acknowledgment of the Overdue Book Policy" below.

 Direct Contact Information